 This metric measures the percent of long-term residents who experienced a UTI.
 While more of these infections could reflect poorly on a nursing home's cleanliness, it can be problematic to compare different nursing homes due to varying reporting standards.

 In Heritage Hall Nursing Home /Na, 14.74% of Patients use Anti-Psychotic Medication

-This statistic is an indication of the percentage of long-term care residents taking antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may suggest that a facility is using these drugs to control patient behavior.
+This datapoint measures the percent of long-term stay residents receiving antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Heritage Hall Nursing Home /Na, 22.29% of Patients use Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are commonly prescribed to patients experiencing anxiety or depression.
+This indicates the percent of residents prescribed antianxiety drugs.
+These medications are typically given to patients suffering from depression or anxiety.